Treasury transfer

 Product surface

-Customers do not need another dashboard first.
-They need a stronger authorization layer that can be inserted before existing wallets, Safe-style workflows, custody operations, protocol admin scripts, payment rails, tokenized asset platforms, or chain adapters.
+Luvion can sit before existing wallets, Safe-style workflows, custody operations, protocol admin scripts, payment rails, tokenized asset platforms, or chain adapters to provide stronger authorization controls before execution.

-The first product path is B2B infrastructure: SDK/API, authorization sessions, committee signing, and evidence export for bridge, stablecoin, DeFi, treasury, custody, RWA, payment, and operator workflows.
+The product path is B2B infrastructure: SDK/API, authorization sessions, committee signing, and evidence export for bridge, stablecoin, DeFi, treasury, custody-adjacent, RWA, payment, and operator workflows.

 Pilot path

-For early design partners across bridges, stablecoins, DeFi protocols, treasury and foundation teams, custody or wallet infrastructure, RWA platforms, payment rails, and operator networks, the practical goal is not to replace their current stack.
-It is to map one real high-risk workflow, simulate the authorization path, and produce a clear pilot report.
+For design partners across bridges, stablecoins, DeFi protocols, treasury and foundation teams, custody or wallet infrastructure, RWA platforms, payment rails, and operator networks, the practical goal is to map one real high-risk workflow, validate the authorization path, and produce a clear pilot report.

 Treasury transfer, protocol upgrade, mint/burn control, bridge operation, or custody approval.